 I used my blender for crushing my ice though, which is totally acceptable if you don’t have a canvas bag and hammer handy!

 The result is a fresh, icy cold drink that’s perfect for any spring or summer day.
 It’s smooth and buttery, with just a hint of mint.
-The honey gives it a subtle floral note that simple syrup (what mint juleps usually require) just doesn’t offer.

 Whether you’re celebrating St. Patrick’s Day or the Kentucky Derby, this is a spin on the julep that you just can’t miss.
 (I also highly recommend the Basil Julep, the Strawberry Mint Julep and the Blackberry Mint Julep!)